Bradford Industrial Museum: Preparing

 Preparing is the process used in place of carding for long wools and hairs which would break on the card and therefore greatly reduce the quality of the worsted yarn produced.
 The museum displays machinery used for this process.
 The maker-up or double-screw sheeting preparer is the first machine.
-This passes the fibre to and from delivery sheets via rollers, and ends with a lap of wool from six to eight feet long.
+This passes the fibre to and from delivery sheets via rollers and ends with a lap of wool from six to eight feet long.
 The single screw can preparer is the most important machine of these, as it is here that the laps of wool or hair taken from the preceding boxes are prepared into a continuous sliver.
-This process prepares the material is for the combing machine.
+This process prepares the material for the combing machine.

 Combing

 Combing straightens the fibres, isolates the long ones (tops) for spinning and discards the short ones (noil).
 There are various types of combing machines here, including the French comb, the Lister comb and the Holden comb.
 The Noble comb was the most popular as it would comb long, medium and fairly short staple wool, but the slivers needed special preparation in a punching machine beforehand.

-In the French comb the slivers of wool are fed forward by ratchet-operated rollers and a pinned feed grid, the leading end of the fibres being pushed beyond the nipper jaws which open and shut to receive and hold them, leaving a fringe of fibres protruding through which the pins of the revolving cylinder comb pass, removing the short fibres or noil and any impurities.
+In the French comb, the slivers of wool are fed forward by ratchet-operated rollers and a pinned feed grid, the leading end of the fibres being pushed beyond the nipper jaws which open and shut to receive and hold them, leaving a fringe of fibres protruding through which the pins of the revolving cylinder comb pass, removing the short fibres or noil and any impurities.
 The drawing-off rollers, mounted on a carriage, grip the fringe of fibres projecting it from the nipper jaws.
 The intersector comb then descends, piercing the fringe of fibres, the nipper jaws open and the fibres are given their second combing by the rotation and recession of the drawing-off rollers.
-The combed fibres are then conveyed into a can placed directly underneath.
+The combed fibres are then conveyed into a can that is placed directly underneath.